christophermarek/Terra/devblog/(3) Large map handling, rendering what is in view.md

 This is all the changes for now.

 The next part will deal with rendering surface objects ontop of the grid.
-Im not sure how to do that yet but I have some ideas, maybe using the css transform property
+Im not sure how to do that yet but I have some ideas.